perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 	- Live acquisition

 > - **Live Acquisition** is used when suspect computer cannot be shut down for static acquisition
+> - Not repeatable as data is continually being altered by suspect computer's OS

 - **Types of data collection methods:**
 	- Creating disk-to-image file